 - Add the cubed bread to the pot, and sauté for an additional 5 minutes until bread begins to brown.

-Get the Same Ingredients for this Low Sodium Pappa Al Pomodoro Recipe
+Get the Same Ingredients for this No Dairy Tomato Soup Recipe

-As always, if you make this vegan and gluten free pappa al pomodoro recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+As always, if you make this easy dairy free tomato soup recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 Ingredients